microsoft/pai/service-deployment/README.md

 If your service need more information, please add your property to cluster config.
 The new property should be placed in clusterinfo, machineinfo or machinelist.

-#### Test your service
+#### Deploy/Test a single service

 - ```sudo ./prepare_hadoop_config.sh```

 Prepare hadoop configuration.
-If you don't sure whether your service depends on it or not.
+If you are not sure whether your service depends on it or not.
 Please don't skip this step.

 - ```sudo ./docker_build –p clusterconfig -s your_image_name```